HackSocNotts/hacksocnotts.github.io/content/contact.md

  - **If you're a member of HackSoc**, the best way to get in contact with us is through our Discord server.
 Either send a message into one of the text channels, raise a support ticket, or feel free to directly message a member of committee.
 You can also email us at [committee@hacksocnotts.co.uk](mailto:committee@hacksocnotts.co.uk), but replies will likely be slower.

  - **If you're not a member**, the best way to contact us is through email.
-Our committee email address is [committee@hacksocnotts.co.uk](mailto:committee@hacksocnotts.co.uk), or you may email our President directly at [eva.davis@hacksocnotts.co.uk](mailto:eva.davis@hacksocnotts.co.uk).
+Our committee email address is [committee@hacksocnotts.co.uk](mailto:committee@hacksocnotts.co.uk), or you may email our President directly at [lana.valentine@hacksocnotts.co.uk](mailto:lana.valentine@hacksocnotts.co.uk).

 ## Want to speak for us?